kunteshbastola/booking/README.md

-# booking
-backend project about booking using django
+# backend project about booking using django
+day 1:
+first setting up the model